 Rental Certification & Licensing Guide

 The City of Holland offers several types of certificates and licenses for different types of rental activities.
-Use the descriptions below to determine what kind of license / certificate you need.
-Includes Monthly/Annual, Roomers & Boarders, Hotel/Motel, Bed & Breakfast and Short Term Rentals.
+Use the descriptions below to determine what kind of license and, or certificate you need.
+Includes: Monthly / Annual, Roomers & Boarders, Hotel / Motel, Bed & Breakfast, and Short Term Rentals.

 Rental Certificate of Compliance for:

 Monthly / Annual lease - This is a home that is offered for rent using a monthly or yearly lease.
 The property is occupied by the same person or group of people for a minimum of 30 days.
 A Rental Certificate of Compliance is required.
 There is an annual fee, and an inspection every 3 years.
-Click on the link below for more information on the Rental Housing Program.
+Learn more about the Rental Housing Program.

 Roomers & Boarders – This applies when a homeowner allows 1 or more non-family members to live with them in their home.
 The home owner provides meals and lodging for monetary compensation.
 A special exception from the Board of Appeals and a Rental Certificate of Compliance are required.
 Click on the links below for more information about Roomers and Boarders.

 Public Lodging License for:

 Hotel / Motel – A building or structure where one or more rooms are made available to travelers / non-residents.
 Allowed in some commercial zones.
 An annual inspection and Public Lodging License are required.
 Click on the links below for more information about Hotels & Motels.

 Bed & Breakfast – An owner occupied single family home, where up to 4 guest rooms (or 12 guests in addition to resident family members) are made available to travelers / non-residents.
 Located in residential zones.
 Cooking facilities shall not be available to guests.
 An annual inspection and Public Lodging License are required.
 A special exception from the Board of Appeals is required prior to operation.
 Click on the links below for more information about Bed & Breakfasts.